-Whitelisting can be applied to both agents as well as appliances.
+Whitelisting can be applied to both agents and appliances.
 Appliance whitelists are implemented via monitoring policies; this whitelisting tells the appliances to ignore (not process) the received traffic.
 Agent whitelisting is implemented via assignment policies; this whitelisting prevents an agent from sending IP traffic over the network and is useful when trying to reduce the overall traffic load on the network.

 Articles in this section